Welcome to today's edition of the Rush 24-7 podcast.

 There's a third option.

-Why, this document's a forgery, why this is too convenient.
+Why, this document's a forgery.

 Why, we know this isn't true.

-Why we've seen the media reports of how bad it is.
+Why, we've seen the media reports of how bad it is.

-We see the IEDs, we see the burning cars.
+We see the burning cars.

 How about the 24 in Hadith?